Reduction in Force - Layoffs

 This page provides resources and information on the layoff process for Washington local governments, including examples of procedures and other related documents.

-- Sample Layoff Letters and Information from Transportation District
+- Letters from a State Transportation District:

 - Notification Letter of Impending Layoff (1999) - A basic letter providing notice of an impending layoff, the reason for the layoff, useful information to assist the employee in the short term, and a hope that laid off employees may someday be able to return.